I breed Iris and Hemerocallis (daylilies). I sell named varieties of both, plus an assortment of other herbaceous and woody perennials.

 • Hostas Ship in April

 Well, snooze and lose, apparently.
-While the weather was being ornery and difficult, the true lilies woke up and now can’t be shipped until the fall.
+While the weather was being ornery and difficult, the true lilies and Hostas woke up and now can’t be shipped until the fall.
 Apologies—the winter was weird, simply stated.
 I will update the on-hand quantities and the system will allow ordering with the caveat that shipping will now occur in the fall.

 Below, Lily Square in 2024.